ARM-software/arm-trusted-firmware/docs/user-guide.rst

 -  ``fvp-base-gicv2-psci.dtb``

-   For use with both AEMv8 and Cortex-A57-A53 Base FVPs with Base memory map configuration.
+   For use with models such as the Cortex-A57-A53 Base FVPs without shifted affinities and with Base memory map configuration.

 -  ``fvp-base-gicv2-psci-aarch32.dtb``

-   For use with AEMv8 and Cortex-A32 Base FVPs running Linux in AArch32 state with Base memory map configuration.
+   For use with models such as the Cortex-A32 Base FVPs without shifted affinities and running Linux in AArch32 state with Base memory map configuration.

 -  ``fvp-base-gicv3-psci.dtb``

-   (Default) For use with both AEMv8 and Cortex-A57-A53 Base FVPs with Base memory map configuration and Linux GICv3 support.
+   For use with models such as the Cortex-A57-A53 Base FVPs without shifted affinities and with Base memory map configuration and Linux GICv3 support.

+-  ``fvp-base-gicv3-psci-1t.dtb``

+   For use with models such as the AEMv8-RevC Base FVP with shifted affinities, single threaded CPUs, Base memory map configuration and Linux GICv3 support.

+-  ``fvp-base-gicv3-psci-dynamiq.dtb``

+   For use with models as the Cortex-A55-A75 Base FVPs with shifted affinities, single cluster, single threaded CPUs, Base memory map configuration and Linux GICv3 support.

 -  ``fvp-base-gicv3-psci-aarch32.dtb``

-   For use with AEMv8 and Cortex-A32 Base FVPs running Linux in AArch32 state with Base memory map configuration and Linux GICv3 support.
+   For use with models such as the Cortex-A32 Base FVPs without shifted affinities and running Linux in AArch32 state with Base memory map configuration and Linux GICv3 support.

 -  ``fvp-foundation-gicv2-psci.dtb``